- Why should I apply to the P3 program?

 - If I am currently a first-year student, am I eligible to apply to P3?

 Yes.
-For the 2021 P3 program, current first-year students (or rising sophomores) are invited to apply to P3.
-Please submit the separate ‘class of 2024’ application found on our website or here.
+Current first-year students (or rising sophomores) are invited to apply to P3.

 - What fields of study are available at Princeton?